opendxl-community/opendxl-file-transfer-service-python/doc/sdk/basicstoreexample.rst

 of the file storage operation are displayed to the console.

 This sample shows the specific DXL ``request messages`` which can be used to send the file contents in multiple segments.
-The `FileTransferClient` wrapper provided by the
+This example primarily exists to document the request message format.
+Storing files in this manner, however, is not generally recommended for client applications.
+It is recommended instead to use the `FileTransferClient` wrapper provided by
-`File Transfer Python client library <https://github.com/opendxl-community/opendxl-file-transfer-client-python>`_ provides a much simpler approach for sending files which abstracts away the work needed to split the file into separate messages.
-For the simpler approach, see the documentation for the
+`File Transfer Python client library <https://github.com/opendxl-community/opendxl-file-transfer-client-python>`_ for sending files.
+This wrapper includes a much simpler API which abstracts away the work needed to split the file into separate messages.

-`Basic Send File Request <https://opendxl-community.github.io/opendxl-file-transfer-client-python/pydoc/basicsendfilerequestexample.html>`_ example.
+For the much simpler, recommended approach, see the documentation for the `Basic Send File Request <https://opendxl-community.github.io/opendxl-file-transfer-client-python/pydoc/basicsendfilerequestexample.html>`_ example.